jcaw/jekyll-github-scraper/README.md

 # Jekyll Github Contributions Scraper

-Jekyll generator plugin that generates a Github contributions data file.
+Jekyll generator plugin that gets details of all your open source contributions from the GitHub GraphQL API.
+The most important information that's pulled is every project you've contributed to (including your own), with the volume of your contributions.

+You can use this information to create a portfolio on your Jekyll site.
+Put it in a table and you have a summary of all your open-source experience, that updates automatically.
+Your most recent pull requests (with diff counts) are also pulled in case you'd like to display them as a feed.

+The information is all saved as JSON in your `_data` folder, so it's accessible from liquid templates.

-Why do this via a generator instead of with Javascript?
-The Github API rate limits API requests.
+This is done as a generator rather than with client-side Javascript because the Github v4 API requires authentication and limits requests.

 ## Install